Sleeper85/esphome-yambms/documents/README/YamBMS_behavior.md

 2) BMS `Online Status` is `ON` (to detect a loss of connection with the BMS e.g. cable, BMS OFF or dead)
 3) BMS `Charging` or `Discharging` is allowed (based on `binary_sensor`, related to the state of `switches/alarms`)

-If one of these three conditions is not met, the BMS is automatically decombined.
+If one of these three conditions is not met, the BMS is automatically uncombined.

+> [!IMPORTANT]
+> In RS485 modbus `multi-node`, if a server does not respond (cable or hardware failure) the `Online Status` of the BMS will be set to `OFF` and it will be uncombined.

 From YamBMS `1.5.1` :